Virginia vs. SMU Fenway Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 SMU Stats and Trends

-- SMU has played 12 games, with five wins against the spread.

-- The Mustangs have been underdogs by 2 points or more two times this season and covered the spread once.
+- The Mustangs have covered the spread once this year when underdogs by 2.5 points or more (in two chances).

-- SMU's games this year have hit the over on six of 11 set point totals (54.5%).
+- SMU's games this season have hit the over on six of 11 set point totals (54.5%).

-- SMU is 5-2 against the spread and 7-1 overall when the team puts up more than 31.8 points.
+- SMU is 5-2 against the spread and 7-1 overall in games when it records more than 31.8 points.

-- SMU is 4-1 against the spread and 6-0 overall when the team totals over 466 yards.
+- SMU is 4-1 against the spread and 6-0 overall when the team piles up more than 466 yards.

 - The Mustangs have turned the ball over four more times (18 total) than the Cavaliers have forced a turnover (14) this season.